FarkostInteractive/VerdantPage/Documentation/AdvancedGuide/DebugPanel.md

 # Debug Panel

 Verdant by itself can be a little opaque, so it comes with tools for inspecting its behaviour.
-The debug panel is the most important one and can be found in the menu bar by going to Verdant > Debug Panel.
+The debug panel is the most important one and can be found in the menu bar by going to Tools > Verdant > Debug Panel.

 ## Rendering statistics